devgabrieldejesus/salao-destaque/README.md

 # Salão Destaque

-> Website for a barber shop with a scheduling system.
+Website for a barber shop with a scheduling system.

+`Web preview`
 ![](public/assets/social-preview.gif)

 ## Release history